 This course provides a framework for the transition to graduate education and serves as a foundation for the graduate program at Clarkson College.
-This course is provided over a three-day period at the beginning of the semester on the College campus.
+This course is provided over a two- to three-day period at the beginning of the semester on the College campus.
 Students will learn how to effectively write scholarly papers, both in terms of format and APA style, and discuss the graduate student role as well as personal challenges to graduate education.
-This course provides an overview of the Clarkson College online eCollege platform.
-It includes a preview of the instructional methods and format of the courses, as well as special features within eCollege.
+This course provides an overview of the Clarkson College online course management platform.
+It includes a preview of the instructional methods and format of the courses, as well as special features within the course management platform.

-Prerequisites: Admission to Master of Science in Nursing (MSN) or Health Care Business Leadership (HCBL) Program.
+Prerequisites: Admission to Master of Science in Nursing (MSN) or Health Care Business Leadership (HCBL) program.
 Certificate students are not required to complete this course unless they have never taken an online course.